dragoon920/robot/README.md

 ### Run app in the local

-1. Run `nodemon src/app.js` from root folder.
+1. Run `npx ts-node src/app.ts` from root folder.
-2. Or run `npm src/app.js`

 ### Run test in the local

-1. Run `npx jest` from root folder.
+1. Run `npm run test` from root folder.